About the Event

 Keynote Address – San Antonio: A Story of Innovation by Dennis E. Noll

-The Center for Civic Engagement is delighted to have Dennis E. Noll, CEO of the San Antonio Area Foundation as the keynote speaker for this event.
-Noll currently serves as chief executive officer of the San Antonio Area Foundation, and has served in an executive leadership capacity since joining the organization in 2011.
+The Center for Civic Engagement is delighted to have Dennis E. Noll, former CEO of the San Antonio Area Foundation as the keynote speaker for this event.
+Noll has served in an executive leadership capacity since joining the organization in 2011.

 Prior to this, Noll served as senior vice president and general counsel of Kinetic Concepts, Inc., also known as KCI.
 He retired from the company in 2007 after serving 15 years.
 Before joining KCI, Noll was a partner at Cox Smith, where he chaired the firm’s Corporate and Securities Department for six years.